-"Employees, contractors and their employees, and subcontractors and their employees, whose job duties are directly required by or substantially related to the development, construction, and operation of thea project that is participating in or intended to participate in the IPA-administered programs and procurements under Section 1-75(c) of the IPA Act.
-This shall include both project installation workforce and workforce in administrative, sales, marketing, and technical roles where those workers' duties are directly related to the project and only if those workers are locatedperformed in Illinois."
-637
+"Employees, contractors and their employees, and subcontractors and their employees, whose job duties are directly required by or substantially related to the development, construction, and operation of a project that is participating in or intended to participate in the IPA-administered programs and procurements under Section 1-75(c) of the IPA Act.
+This shall include both project installation workforce and workforce in administrative, sales, marketing, and technical roles where those workers' duties are performed in Illinois."635

 The Equity Accountability System will take effect in the first delivery year after the approval of this Plan, which is the 2023-2024 delivery year beginning June 1, 2023.
 For the 2023-2024 delivery year, the minimum equity standard therefore will be 10%.
 The Agency proposes to increase the minimum equity standard to 12% for the 2024-2025 delivery year.
 In the next Long-Term Plan, the Agency will propose future increases of the minimum equity standard over subsequent delivery years to eventually reach the 30% statutory requirement by 2030.
 A slower initial rate of increase will provide the solar industry time to prepare for these standards, as well as allow for workforce development and other programs administered by the Department of Commerce and Economic Opportunity to have time to ramp up.
-At this time, the Agency does not propose requiring different minimum equity standards should differ by region, including the local availability of Equity Eligible Persons and contractors.
+At this time, the Agency does not propose requiring different minimum equity standards for different regions of the state as the Agency does not have information on how those standards should differ by region, including the local availability of Equity Eligible Persons and contractors.
 The Agency will instead evaluate the initial performance of the Equity Accountability System in its first year to consider regional adjustments in the next Plan update that will take place in 2023 for implementation in 2024.